HPV in men: carrier status, sperm, and fertility

 Get tested

 The first step is knowing if you carry HPV.
 A sperm and penis test at HPV Health provides clarity.
-Without a test, you don't know if you are carrying the virus.
+Without a test, you don't know if you carry the virus.

 Smoking weakens the immune system and makes it harder for your body to clear HPV.
 Quitting smoking is one of the most impactful steps.